MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 In this mode, Vault runs entirely in-memory and starts unsealed with a single unseal key.
 The command above will return the unseal key and a root token for authentication.
 Make sure to note down the root token, as you'll use it to authenticate with Vault next.

+> **WARNING**:
+> This demo uses Vault in development mode, which **should never be used in production environments**.
+Instead, follow the [HashiCorp documentation](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-deploy) when deploying Vault in production.

 ## Interacting with Vault

 In development mode, the default Vault address to bind to is `127.0.0.1:8200`.
 Open a new terminal and export this address using the `VAULT_ADDR` environment variable: